CosmWasm/cosmwasm/docs/PINNING.md

 When contracts are migrated from one code to another, there is no automatic pinning or unpinning.
-This is primarily since the migration of a single instance does not means all instances of the same code become unused.
+This is primarily since the migration of a single instance does not mean all instances of the same code become unused.
 In the future we want to provide hit stats for each checksum in order to easily find unused codes in the pinned memory cache[^2].